Are you having problems with My Money Steps?

 Frequently asked questions (FAQs)

-If you want to use our online advice tool to get advice you will need:
+If you want to use My Money Steps to get advice you will need:

 The system is available to use 24 hours a day, 7 days a week.

-If you live outside England, Wales or Scotland, see our website for more ways to contact our service to get the help you need.
+My Money Steps isn’t right for you if you live outside of England or Wales, or you are self-employed.
+See our website for more ways to contact our service to get the help you need.

 If you or your partner are self-employed, you will need to contact Business Debtline.
 Business Debtline is part of the same charity which runs National Debtline.
 They give free, independent and confidential advice to people who are self-employed or have small businesses.
 You can call them on 0800 197 6026 from 9am – 8pm Monday to Friday or visit the Business Debtline website for more help and to webchat with one of the Business Debtline advisers.